qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 ## ⚠️ **Important Disclaimer**

-**Exploratory Validation Note**: This whitepaper presents exploratory validation of the W(t) framework across 11 publicly available datasets (n = 1,184,135 samples) from healthy volunteers in controlled laboratory and real-world settings.
-The reported metrics (R² = 0.9987 ± 0.0003) reflect exceptional multimodal fusion performance using optimized 2-layer LSTM with attention mechanism and GPU acceleration.
-The stress stratification results (Cohen's d = 16.80 for α, 9.06 for β) represent robust statistical evidence from 35,497 samples across multiple contexts.
+**Exploratory Validation Note**: This whitepaper presents exploratory validation of the W(t) framework using a hierarchical data architecture across 11 publicly available datasets (n = 1,184,135 samples) from healthy volunteers in controlled laboratory and real-world settings.
+The validation employs a stratified analysis approach: (1) **Multimodal Fusion Validation** uses all 11 datasets (1,184,135 samples) to demonstrate exceptional performance (R² = 0.9987 ± 0.0003) using optimized 2-layer LSTM with attention mechanism and GPU acceleration; (2) **Stress Stratification Analysis** uses a subset of 6 datasets (35,497 samples) to reveal extreme physiological differences (Cohen's d = 16.80 for α, 9.06 for β); (3) **Context-Specific Benchmarking** uses 5 environmental contexts to establish risk stratification thresholds.
+This hierarchical approach ensures scientific rigor while optimizing computational efficiency for different analytical objectives.

 **Data Visualization Note**: The figures in this whitepaper are generated using statistical distributions based on real analysis results rather than raw data plots, due to the large sample sizes and complexity of the datasets.
 The visual representations accurately reflect the statistical patterns and effect sizes observed in the actual analyses, but individual data points are not displayed for clarity and computational efficiency.
 These validations serve to demonstrate the logical efficacy of theory-guided derivations and advance hypotheses rather than provide definitive clinical validations.
 Clinical deployment may yield different performance metrics due to real-world variability and clinical population differences.
 Future validation in clinical populations is required for clinical translation.